-It turns out, you can spread a loved one’s actions from a Washington state ferry, but only with preapproval, when the weather is just right, and the ferry’s captain signs off.
+It turns out, you can spread a loved one’s ashes from a Washington state ferry.
+Ashes can be spread with preapproval, when the weather is just right, and the ferry’s captain signs off.
 And if your birthday travel plans include crossing the sound on a ferry?
 Well, bring friends and celebrate with the crew and passengers!

 Are there bathrooms on the Bremerton ferry?

 Yes, even the smallest Washington state ferries have fully functioning restrooms.
 In fact, the plumbing on a Washington state ferry is better than most of the plumbing I’ve experienced in South America!
 Aboard each Washington state ferry you’ll find restrooms, usually with a few stalls each, and plentiful running water to wash your hands or freshen up before arrival to your destination port.

 Yes, The Bremerton Ferry Runs on Sunday